raspberrypilearning/boat-race-cc/en/step_11.md

 ![progress bar](images/s1-6.png)

 Click on the ‘Click me’ button to complete the Plenary for this module.
-Then start another module and learn something completely new such as the 'Memory' project in the Scratch 2 module.
+Then start another module and learn something completely new such as the 'Memory' project in the Scratch 2 module:

 <a href="https://codeclub.org/en/projects-cc">
 <img src="images/Clickme.png">